Vera-Qing/Vera-Qing/README.md

 ### Hi there 👋
+🔭 I’m currently working at ECE NUS as a full-time TA ...
+🌱 at the same time, finishing up my final sem as a MsC student.

 <!--
 **Vera-Qing/Vera-Qing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.